 - Tel: +886 (0)9 2016 8269

-Formerly named Club Wax, Box has a new and bright look on the outside, with a gritty, simple décor inside.
-Being close to Shida University and playing hip hop and R&B, it has a young crowd of students and expats, including appropriately themed nights (Student Party Fridays and Foreigner Wednesdays, with discounts if you bring appropriate ID).
-As with many clubs in Taipei, the cover charge (NT$600 for men and NT$350 for women) pays for all you can drink.
-Lacking the posh décor of the Xinyi clubs, it is more approachable and friendly, particularly given that the venue is smaller than many, giving it an intimate feel.
+Box Nightclub has a bright look on the outside, with a gritty, simple décor inside.
+Being close to Shida University and playing hip hop and R&B, it has a young crowd of students and expats.
+As with many clubs in Taipei, the cover charge (about NT$600 for men and NT$350 for women) pays for all you can drink.
+Lacking the posh décor of the Xinyi clubs, it is friendlier and more approachable, particularly given that the venue is smaller than many, giving it an intimate feel.